 Is this just naïve talk of a utopian world without trolls, griefers, and scammers?
 Or, with the “right” technical foundation, are people capable of behaving cordially or even altruistically?

 Is freedom the absence of political organization?
-Or does freedom stem from a well-designed, constructed and implemented political organization that is nearly invisible to the population – which might be Fascism, right?
-And yet given the complexity of most current societies, a lack of, or bare-bones political organization is a recipe for social collapse.
+Or does freedom stem from a well-designed, constructed, implemented, and maintained political organization that is nearly invisible to the population?
+And yet given the complexity of most current societies, a lack of, bare-bones political organization is a recipe for social collapse.

 Experience researcher in high tech and built environments with an anthropology provenance.